eliddell1/FistBump/README.md

 * 1 [Pimoroni Blinkt!](https://shop.pimoroni.com/products/blinkt) _this will be your status indicator_

+# Physical Assembly
+For instructions on the physical assmebly follow the README file, [here](https://github.com/eliddell1/FistBump/tree/master/schematics%26referenceImages) I have also supplied freecad/stl files for the encloser [here](https://github.com/eliddell1/FistBump/tree/master/EncloserFreeCad)

 # Software Dependencies
-This repository will supply a ready to go image that you could just write to micro sd or should you choose to build this yourself be aware of the following dependencies
+This repository will supply an image built of [Raspbian STRETCH OS](https://www.raspberrypi.org/downloads/raspbian/) that you could just write to a micro sd, pop into your piZero and be good to go!
+That said, should you choose to build this yourself off of another OS or with modifications, be aware of the following dependencies.
+The scripts for powering on and off the device as well as the trigger and attack button have been suplied in the [scripts folder](https://github.com/eliddell1/FistBump/tree/master/scripts)

 * aircrack-ng
 `sudo apt install aircrack-ng`